My favorite Lisbon coffee shops for coffee and pastries

 At the beginning of the 20th century, cafés in Lisbon became a place to discuss literature, politics, and social life.
 Later, during the dictatorship, they would harbor anti-regime activists who needed a safe and inconspicuous meeting place.

 Café culture is deeply rooted in the daily routine of the Portuguese.
-In fact, we use the expression “let’s have coffee” as a way to say “let’s meet up”.
-Most of the times we do meet at cafés but have something else to drink.
+We use the expression “let’s have coffee” as a way to say “let’s meet up.”

-We may not be the greatest connoisseurs of coffee (nor even the world champions of coffee brewing), but I dare anyone in the world to compete with us when it comes to baking the perfect pastry.
-I’m on a quest to find out why cafés also serve pastries (let me know in the comments if you know why) but I’ll take the wild guess that it’s probably because most of the times the bica we are served is so bitter that we need a sugary treat to take the edge off.
+We may not be the greatest connoisseurs of coffee (nor even the world champions of coffee brewing), but I dare anyone in the world to compete with us when it comes to baking the perfect eggy, buttery, sugary pastry.
+(Okay, maybe we should exclude the French from this competition).

 1. Pastéis de Belém

-I don’t know of any foodies guide to Lisbon that doesn’t include a mention of Pastéis de Belém.
-You will hear contradicting opinions about the place: some will say it’s a tourist trap, not worth the trip all the way to the far West side of the city and some will say it’s the best and most authentic experience in Lisbon.
+I don’t know of any guide to Lisbon that doesn’t include Pastéis de Belém.
+You’ll hear opposing opinions about the place.
+Some will say it’s a tourist trap, not worth the trip all the way to the far West side of the city.
+Others will say it’s the best and most authentic experience in Lisbon.

 Is a pastel de Belém the same as a pastel de nata?
 Technically, yes.
 But the secret recipe that makes them unique is theirs and theirs alone.
-You can have a pastel de nata in any café in Lisbon (and I do mean any), but not a pastel de Belém.
+You can have a pastel de nata in any other café in Lisbon, but not a pastel de Belém.

 2. O Moço dos Croissants